flerka/personal-blog/_posts/2022-05-25-whats-new-in-net-csharp-8-part1.md

 comments: true
 ---

 I decided to write article series about .Net Core 3.0 and further versions.
-This is part of the series about C# 8.
+This is the first part of the series about C# 8.

 C# 8 was introduced in .Net Core 3 and it is supported in .NET Standard 2.1.